Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You attempt to dodge a harmful spell by magically switching places with a willing creature within range, or with an illusion within range you are concentrating on.
 You and your target teleport to exchange places with one another.
-If you were the target of the triggering spell, your target becomes the triggering spell’s new target.
+If you were the target of the triggering spell, your target becomes the triggering spell's new target.
 - **Classes**: Bard
 *(Source: CS)*